Search Articles

 City, State

-If the creditor tries to freeze your bank account, the bank must look at your previous two months of transactions to determine whether you received any Social Security benefits by direct deposit.
+Let’s say that your bank receives a court order to garnish money from your account.
+The bank must look at your previous two months of transactions to determine whether you received any Social Security benefits by direct deposit and leave an amount equal to double your monthly benefit payment in your account.

-For example, if you receive $1,500 a month in Social Security, the bank must allow you to use up to $3,000 in your account.
+For example, if you receive $1,500 a month in Social Security payments, the bank must protect up to $3,000 in your account from garnishment.

 However, if you receive a Social Security check and deposit it in the bank yourself, the bank can freeze the entire amount in the account.
-You would need to go to court and prove the money in the account came from Social Security.
+To unfreeze the money, you would need to go to court and prove the money in the account came from Social Security.

 Can My Social Security Be Garnished for Tax Debt?